discordjs/guide/guide/sharding/extended.md

 });
 ```

-And voila!
+And that's all!
 The emoji should have pretty-printed in a message as you'd expect.

+If you want to compare your code to the code we've constructed so far, you can review it over on the GitHub repository [here](https://github.com/discordjs/guide/tree/master/code_samples/sharding/extended).